gongminmin/ImpulseDrive/Doc/PowerSubsystem.md

-# Power Module
+# Power Subsystem

-The power module contains 3 parts.
+The power subsystem contains 3 modules.
 They'll be explained below.

 ## DC Power Source

-The first part is a 12V DC power source.
+The first module is a 12V DC power source.
 Currently an ATX power supply unit from an old computer is used.
 Along with a board to turn the power unit on and off.
 It's easy to find these pieces online.
 It'll be replaced by a 12V battery in the future.

 ![PSU Photo](Img/PsuPhoto.jpg)